Napoleon in Holland: Holland as part of the First French Empire

-Napoleon wanted to control every seaport in the area and on 16 March 1810 Bouches-de-l'Escaut and Bouches-du-Rhin became part of the First French Empire.
+Napoleon wanted to control every seaport in the area and on 16 March 1810, Bouches-de-l'Escaut and Bouches-du-Rhin became part of the First French Empire.
 King Louis Bonaparte opposed his older brother when Napoleon's troops were not only occupying the coast but went more inland.
 Marshal Nicolas Oudinot had arrived with 20,000 soldiers to prevent smuggling and organise the Continental System.
-After Napoleon threatened to occupy Amsterdam, King Louis abdicated on 1 July 1810 in favour of Napoléon Louis Bonaparte, his son.
+After Napoleon threatened to occupy Amsterdam, King Louis abdicated on 1 July 1810 in favour of his second son Napoléon Louis Bonaparte, his son.
 Holland was annexed to France by decree on 9 July; "with Imperial coastguards, customs and police allowed to operate the smuggling staunched at last."
 On 18 August 1810, Napoleon ordered via decree that the Dutch army be incorporated into the French Imperial Army.

 On 1 January 1811 the country was divided into seven departments: Zuyderzée, Bouches-de-la-Meuse, Yssel-Supérieur, Bouches-de-l'Yssel, Frise, Ems-Occidental and Ems-Oriental.
 (Note: In January 1810, the southern part of the Netherlands was already split up into Deux-Nèthes, Meuse-Inférieure, Bouches-de-l'Escaut, and Bouches-du-Rhin, but the latter two not part of "Hollande".
 For the sake of completeness the earlier formed departments Roer and Escaut have to be mentioned too.)
 The navy of the Kingdom of Holland also ceased to exist on that day, being merged with the French Imperial Navy.
 On 18 August 1811 Napoleon ordered by decree that everybody without a last name had to choose one before 1 January 1814.
 Until 17 November 1813, Charles-François Lebrun served as governor-general of Holland, reorganising its departments to be more efficient and impartial legal-wise.
 He was assisted by the prefects Antoine de Celles and Goswin de Stassart, with Alexander Gogel on Finance and François Jean-Baptiste d'Alphonse on Internal Affairs as "Intendant-General".
 The latter was responsible for the "Aperçu sur la Hollande", published in the end of April 1813, full with statistics and details.